Samsung/tizen-docs/docs/platform/developing/flashing-rpi.md

         >
         >    Before using a UART-to-USB dongle, familiarize yourself with any hardware limitations it has by visiting the manufacturer's website.

-    b.
-Execute a terminal program such as Minicom or PuTTY.
+    2. Execute a terminal program such as Minicom or PuTTY.

         -   Minicom example: